-Custom Diagram Style is available in the Corporate, Unified and Ultimate editions of Enterprise Architect from release 15.0 onwards.
+Custom Diagram Style is available in the Corporate, Unified and Ultimate Editions of Enterprise Architect from release 15.0 onwards.

-Working from a template or Pattern Display the Model Wizard (right-click on a Package and select the 'Add a Model using Wizard' option) and in the 'Model Patterns' tab click on the 'Perspective' drop-down arrow and select 'Analysis > Custom Diagram Style'.
+Working Display the Model Wizard (right-click on a Package and select the 'Add a Model from a template or using Wizard' option), click on the <perspective name> button and select Pattern 'Analysis > Custom Diagram Style'.
 Select one of the three templates or six examples, and work on those to develop your own diagrams.
 Note that these templates are intended to illustrate the feature rather than provide a framework for modeling - customizing is, after all, doing things your way!
 We recommend generating a model from the Custom Drawing Styles template (the diagram is shown in the Examples of Style Rendering section of this topic) and experimenting with the shapes and features to help you develop your own rendering of elements.
-Apply the style to an existing diagram Open the Properties window (Ctrl+2) and the required diagram, and click on the diagram background.
-On the 'Diagram' tab of the Properties window, expand the 'Appearance' segment and select the 'Custom Style' checkbox.
-All elements on the diagram are rendered as white rectangles with the element name and stereotype in the center.
-If the element has Notes, these are also displayed in parentheses.
-No other element properties or characteristics are shown.
-If the element is a structural element (such as a Port) this is rendered in a different color to improve visibility against its parent element.
-For example: Block A block (Notes.)
-Connectors on the diagram are also simplified to a solid line and basic arrowhead.
-You now right-click on each element in turn and define the rendering as described in the rest of this topic.
-Apply the style to an If the 'Custom Style' option on the diagram is not selected, you can apply the style to an individual element on the diagram.
-Right-click on the element and select the
+Apply the Open the Properties window (Ctrl+2) style to an and the required diagram, and click on the diagram background.
+On the existing 'Diagram' tab of the Properties window, diagram expand the 'Appearance' segment and select the 'Custom Style' checkbox.
+Alternatively, double-click on the diagram background to display the 'Properties' dialog, select the 'Elements' tab and select the 'Custom Draw' checkbox.